Installation

 2. Follow the prompts.

 3. To verify P4 Server, run p4 info.
-If you see server information in the terminal, the installation has been a success.
+If you see server information in the terminal, the installation was successful.

 What's next

-The next step is to run the post-installation script.
-For more information, see Post-installation configuration.
+The next step is post-installation configuration.
+See Post-installation configuration.